cgsol/cgsol.github.io/_teaching/cmpinf0010.md

 location: "Pittsburgh, PA"
 ---

-Undergraduate TA for CMPINF 0010, leading a Python lab section, and holding office hours to help students with programming.
+Undergraduate TA for CMPINF 0010.
+Lead a Python lab section and hold office hours to help students with programming, along with helping grade final project presentations.